morlowsk/Restaurant-API-Rust/README.md

 ### NOTES + ASSUMPTIONS

+The main data structure is very simple, it's just a map of table numbers to a list of orders.
+The backend API is simple too, there are only: add, remove, and two query methods.
+One query is for querying the table for all items and one API is for querying for a specific food item.

+Also, there's background job to check if enough time elapsed between `created_at` + `cooking_time` to remove an order from a table.

-I checked that the background job works by adding some items, waiting a few seconds (I have it configured as 5), to see they were removed.
+I checked that the background job works by adding some items, waiting a few seconds (I have it configured to run every 5), to see they were removed.
 I decided to simplify the requirements by making the background job for getting rid of finished orders to be in seconds from now.
 This is just for testing and getting something working fast.